ClimateImpactLab/impact-calculations/docs/imperics.md

 * `*`: Multiplication of two covariates.
 * `^`: A covariate raised to a power.

-Additionally, `hierid-...` can be given as a covariate to add a term that affects specific impact regions.
-To define its area of effect, this covariate takes a list of one or more impact region hierarchical "region-keys", as defined in /shares/gcp/regions/hierarchy.csv.
+Additionally, `hierid-...` can be given as a covariate to add a constant for just a subset of the impact regions.
+To define the regions that will have a non-zero value for this term, this covariate takes a list of one or more impact region hierarchical "region-keys", as defined in /shares/gcp/regions/hierarchy.csv.
 The covariate name should match a variable/"covarnames" value in the projection run's CSVV file.
 If an impact-region falls within one of the covariates' regions, that CSVV value is used for the covariate term.
 Otherwise the term is 0.0.
 The `...` in the covariate name can be any arbitrary name.

 ## Calculation (or post-calculation) options: